-- 177. (1) A judge may be removed from office only if - - (a) the Judicial Service Commission finds that the judge suffers from an incapacity, is grossly incompetent, or is guilty of gross misconduct; and - (b) the National Assembly calls for that judge to be removed, by a resolution adopted by at least two thirds of its members. - (2) The President must remove a judge from office upon adoption of a resolution calling for that judge to be removed. - (3) The President, on the advice of the Judicial Service Commission, may suspend a judge who is the subject of a procedure in terms of subsection (1).
+- 177. (1) A judge may be removed from office only if - - (a) the Judicial Service Commission finds that the judge suffers from an incapacity, is grossly incompetent or is guilty of gross misconduct; and - (b) the National Assembly calls for that judge to be removed, by a resolution adopted [by] with a supporting vote of at least two thirds of its members. - (2) The President must remove a judge from office upon adoption of a resolution calling for that judge to be removed. - (3) The President, on the advice of the Judicial Service Commission, may suspend a judge who is the subject of a procedure in terms of subsection (1).